trassert/LumintoBot/README.md

 It is actively maintained and updated - you can use its modules or copy the code from here with the author's name - @trassert

 **[Telegram chat where the bot is used](https://t.me/lumintomc)**

+When using the code from here, specify the author!